paulcwarren/spring-docs/README.md

 One Spring bean profile should be activated to choose the database provider that the application should use and another to choose the storage provider.
 These two profiles are selected by setting the system property `spring.profiles.active` when starting the app.

-The application can be started locally using the following command:
+The Content Service can be started locally using the following command:

 ~~~
 ~/spring-docs/spring-docs/$ mvn spring-boot:run -Dspring.profiles.active=<database profile, storage profile>